 I posted the results of that study as a series of three articles in this blog—here, here, and here—and Gina and I also published a paper on it in the Journal of Unschooling and Alternative Learning (here).
 Not surprisingly, the respondents in that survey were very enthusiastic and positive about their unschooling experiences.
 They described benefits having to do with their children’s psychological and physical wellbeing, improved social lives, and improved efficiency of learning and attitudes about learning.
-They also wrote about the increased family closeness and harmony, and the freedom from having to follow a school-imposed schedule, that benefited the whole family.
+They also wrote about the increased family closeness and harmony, and the freedom from having to follow a school-imposed schedule.
 The challenges they described had to do primarily with having to defend their unschooling practices to those who did not understand them or disapproved of them, and with overcoming some of their own culturally-ingrained, habitual ways of thinking about education.

 The results of that survey led us to wonder how those who are unschooled, as opposed to their parents, feel about the unschooling experience.
 We also had questions about the ability of grown unschoolers to pursue higher education, if they chose to do so, and to find gainful and satisfying adult employment.
 Those questions led us to the survey of grown unschoolers that is described in this article and, in more detail, in three more articles to follow.

 Survey Method for Our Study of Grown Unschoolers

 On March 12, 2013, Gina and I posted on this blog (here) an announcement to recruit participants.
 That announcement was also picked up by others and reposted on various websites and circulated through social media.
 To be sure that potential participants understood what we meant by “unschooling,” we defined it in the announcement as follows: